Oronemu/mira-web/src/content/legal/privacy.en.md

 If you enable "iCloud Sync" in Settings, the App uploads, to your **personal** iCloud account (not to us), encrypted copies of the data categories in Section 5.1 (excluding photo binaries in the current version).

 - Each record is sealed on-device using ChaChaPoly-256 AEAD encryption before upload.
-- The encryption key is stored in **your** iCloud Keychain (`kSecAttrSynchronizable`), which Apple transmits and stores under its own end-to-end encryption.
+- The encryption key is stored in **your** iCloud Keychain, which Apple transmits and stores under its own end-to-end encryption.
 The Developer has no access to this key.
 - Apple's CloudKit server sees only: record ID, update timestamp, record kind, schema version, and ciphertext size.
 - Deletions are propagated through encrypted tombstone records.